apache/incubator-pagespeed-ngx/README.md

 Start an memcached server:

-    memcached -p 11213
+    memcached -p 11211

-To the configuration above add to the main or server block:
+To `ngx_pagespeed/test/pagespeed_test.conf.template` uncomment:

-    pagespeed MemcachedServers "localhost:11213";
+    pagespeed MemcachedServers "localhost:11211";
     pagespeed MemcachedThreads 1;

-Then run the system test:
+Then run the system test as above.
+You still need a file cache path.

-    /path/to/ngx_pagespeed/test/nginx_system_test.sh localhost:8050

 #### Testing with valgrind